schorschii/OCO-Server/docs/WebApplication.md

 ```

 ## Customization
-You can customize the web design by creating the file `/frontend/css/custom.css` with your desired CSS rules inside.
+You can customize the web design by creating a `*.css` file inside `/frontend/css/css.d` with your desired CSS rules.
 This ensures that your custom CSS is not overwritten with an update.

 Why?
 - to adapt your corporate design